Last Updated on

 How to Watch BBC iPlayer in the USA

 There are lots of different services available however you should be careful which you use as many have been blocked or blacklisted.
-There are a select few which have been working for more than a decade and continue to do so.
+If you search online you will find posts and questions about their BBC iPlayer VPN not working – which is actually true.
+However there are a select few which have been working for more than a decade and continue to do so.
 Avoid those which offer ‘free trials’ as these get overloaded and blocked by the BBC, and those which openly advertise TV watching facilities – easy targets for legal departments.
 The best services are low key, secure VPN services which ‘fly under the radar’ and hide your location completely.

 You can also use the VPN services to unlock other sites beyond multimedia web sites.
 Some banking sites restrict access based on your location, lots of gambling and casino sites block IP addresses from certain locations.
 Even YouTube videos are often only available to people in specific countries, just connect to that country to unlock!

 You’ll get full access for ten days to every UK TV channel, there’s no commitment or sneaky automatic subscription – just try and it and see how to watch BBC iPlayer in the USA , it takes minutes.